peric/dotfiles/README.md

 included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

+## iterm2

+When you change your `iterm2` settings you'll need to run `osx/read-iterm2-settings.sh` which will convert your iTerm2 `.plist` settings into XML format and copy it to `osx` directory so you can commit changes into your dotfiles (this) repository.

 ## components

 There's a few special files in the hierarchy.